-Celia Van Lenten is a regulatory and corporate transactions attorney who represents healthcare providers and suppliers, medical device and pharmaceutical companies, managed care organizations, group health plans, telemedicine companies, digital health companies, and healthcare service providers in a variety of regulatory and transactional matters.
+Celia Van Lenten is a health care attorney who represents healthcare providers and suppliers, medical device and pharmaceutical companies, managed care organizations, group health plans, telemedicine companies, digital health companies, and healthcare service providers in a variety of regulatory and transactional matters.
 Celia's regulatory practice includes HIPAA, HITECH, and state privacy and data security laws; healthcare fraud and abuse, including the Anti-Kickback Statute, the Stark Law, the False Claims Act, and similar state laws; Medicare and Medicaid compliance for participating providers and managed care organizations; healthcare licensure, certification, and accreditation; state corporate practice of medicine and fee-splitting laws; telemedicine; employer wellness programs and on-site medical clinics; medical staff and credentialing matters; and patient care matters.
 Celia's transactions practice includes provider contracting, managed care contracting, commercial contracting, and mergers and acquisitions.

 Since joining Venable, Celia has served as the interim hospital counsel for two hospitals within a large, diversified health system in the mid-Atlantic region.
 In this capacity, she acted as lead counsel to each hospital; advised the hospital presidents, senior management, and boards of directors; served on hospital leadership teams; and managed the day-to-day legal needs of the hospitals.